benjaminion/upgrading-ethereum-book/src/book.md

 The consensus specs repo contains some other, unreleased, versions such as [das](https://github.com/ethereum/consensus-specs/tree/v1.2.0/specs/das) (data-availability sampling), [eip4844](https://github.com/ethereum/consensus-specs/tree/v1.2.0/specs/eip4844), [custody_game](https://github.com/ethereum/consensus-specs/tree/v1.2.0/specs/custody_game), and [sharding](https://github.com/ethereum/consensus-specs/tree/v1.2.0/specs/sharding).
 These reflect different research directions and are in varying states of currency.

+#### Upgrade timing

+Under proof of work, upgrades (with the exception of the Merge) were performed at block heights that had been chosen several weeks in advance.
+Due to changes in hash power, predicting their timing was difficult - they could occur several hours, or even a day or two, adrift from their target time.

+Under proof of stake, we have the luxury of being able to time network upgrades to the second.
+Nevertheless, we aim to do upgrades on 256-epoch boundaries.
+These boundaries correspond both to the [batching interval](/part3/transition/epoch#historical-roots-updates) of state roots ([`SLOTS_PER_HISTORICAL_ROOT`](/part3/config/preset#slots_per_historical_root) slots), and the sync committee period ([`EPOCHS_PER_SYNC_COMMITTEE_PERIOD`](/part3/config/preset#sync-committee)).
+Having the protocol not change in the middle of these periods will make it easier to verify proofs using their data later.

+A period of 256 epochs is around 27 hours, so we get about one opportunity per day to perform an upgrade.

 ### Phase 0 <!-- /part4/history/phase0 -->

 For historical reasons, the initial configuration of the beacon chain at its genesis was called Phase&nbsp;0.